By repeatedly moving counters into the empty space can you swap the positions of the red and yellow counters.

 Please wait, the page is loading ...

-This puzzle was invented by John Tranter during a visit to the village of Pu Wiang (Phu Wiang) in Northern Thailand.
+I created this puzzle during a visit to the village of Pu Wiang (Phu Wiang) in Northern Thailand.

 The concept for the game is not original (see Leapfrog) but the game board is.
 It is based on the pentagram which was said to have been used as a symbol or sign of recognition by the Pythagoreans, mathematicians and numerologists from many years ago.